shleshitha/minimal-wikipedia/README.md

-# minimal-wikipedia
+# minimal-wikipedia-translator
 Minimal Wikipedia is a streamlined and simplified version of the renowned online encyclopedia, Wikipedia.
-Focused on providing concise and essential information, Minimal Wikipedia offers users a minimalist interface and content layout, stripping away extraneous details while retaining the core facts and knowledge on various topics.
+Focused on providing concise and essential information in two parallel languages, Minimal Wikipedia offers users a minimalist interface, translated information and content layout, stripping away extraneous details while retaining the core facts and knowledge on various topics.

 ## Tech Stack
 - html